nodejs/nodejs.dev/src/documentation/0028-npx/index.md

 Once downloaded, the downloaded code will be wiped.

-## Run some code using a different Node version
+## Run some code using a different Node.js version

 Use the `@` to specify the version, and combine that with the [`node` npm package](https://www.npmjs.com/package/node):